MIRA-KUMAR/Leetcode-Learning/README.md

 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

+# LeetCode 77.
+Combinations

+Given two integers n and k, return all possible combinations of k numbers chosen from the range [1, n].

+You may return the answer in any order.

 # LeetCode 78.
 Subsets

 Given an integer array nums of unique elements, return all possible subsets (the power set).